Kars: Government

 The present day ethnic make-up of Kars is also reflected in politics, with the Turks and Azerbaijanis often voting for the nationalist MHP and the Kurds often voting for the pro-Kurdish HDP.
 On 30 March 2014, Murtaza Karaçanta (MHP) was elected mayor.
 During the June 2015 elections, Kars was won by the pro-Kurdish HDP, becoming the largest political party in both the city and the province of Kars.
 The last elected mayor was Ayhan Bilgen from the HDP until he was deposed in October 2020.

 Climate

 Kars has a humid continental climate (Köppen: Dfb, Trewartha: Dcb).
 It experiences significant seasonal and diurnal temperature variation, due to its location away from large bodies of water, its high elevation and location, where the high plateau of Eastern Anatolia converges with the Lesser Caucasus mountain range.

-Summers are generally brief and quite warm with cool nights.
+Summers are generally brief and very warm with cool nights.
 The average high temperature in August is 27 °C.

-Winters are very cold.
+Winters are freezing to frigid.
 The average low January temperature is -15 °C, and temperatures can plummet to -30 C during the winter months.
 Kars experiences frequent and sometimes heavy snowfall, with four months of snow cover on average.